Doha Film Institute

 • Log in

-After accidentally insulting President Saddam Hussein on stage during a performance of Hamlet, theatre actor Salem faces a looming death sentence.
-To escape execution, he continues playing the role of Hamlet, feigning insanity, and is sent to a psychiatric hospital, where his condition awaits evaluation.
-Trapped in a facility filled with the lost souls of Saddam's regime, Salem must navigate a precarious balance between his will to survive and the fear of genuinely losing his sanity.
-Salem catches the attention of the hospital director, who becomes increasingly wary of his growing influence over the patients.
 But he finds an unexpected ally in Adyan, a young, ambitious, and deeply committed psychiatrist tasked with assessing his condition.
 Adyan, however, faces a moral dilemma: remain loyal to her duty, deliver an honest verdict and secure her promotion, or risk everything to save Salem.
 They defy institutional norms and stage a play with the patients.
-What begins as a simple exercise of Salem's diagnosis and patients' therapy gradually evolves into rebellion, garnering significant attention within the hospital.
-The performance becomes an unexpected triumph, drawing so much attention that it reaches Saddam Hussein, who grants Salem a presidential certificate of appreciation, officially declaring him insane.
+What begins as a simple test of Salem’s diagnosis and the patients’ therapy becomes an unexpected triumph, drawing so much attention that it reaches Saddam Hussein, who grants Salem a presidential certificate of appreciation, officially declaring him mad.

 Credits